 Equipment Considerations When Baling Corn Stover

-Baling corn stover is a dirty business.
-Because of that, there are many factors to take into consideration when determining your equipment needs for the job.
-Durability is key, but there are several other items to keep in mind to help keep things running smoothly and efficiently when it comes to baling corn stover.
+Baling cornstalks, or corn stover, is a dirty business.
+Because of that, you need to consider many factors when determining your equipment needs for the job.
+Durability is key, but you should keep several other items in mind to help keep things running smoothly and efficiently when baling cornstalks or stover.

-Perhaps the most important factor to baling corn stover is the overall durability of your baler and other equipment.
-Obviously, your baler needs the internal components that can withstand the dust, dirt and contamination of the cornfield.
-This may include special chains, pick-up components or lubrication systems that help your baler hold up to the tough conditions.
+Perhaps the most important factor when baling cornstalks or corn stover is the overall durability of your baler and other equipment.
+Your baler needs internal components that can withstand contamination from dust and dirt in the cornfield.
+This may include special chains, pickup components or lubrication systems that help your baler hold up to tough conditions.

-The pickup on your baler is going to stand the most abuse from picking up stalks off uneven ground.
-Because of that, it’s important that your baler has heavy-duty pickup teeth, and rubber-mounted teeth will provide more give and be less likely to break.
-In addition, durable, semi-pneumatic gauge wheels will help resist puncturing from the stalks in the field.
+The pickup on your baler is going to take the most abuse from picking up stalks off uneven ground.
+Because of that, it’s important that your baler has heavy-duty pickup teeth.
+Rubber-mounted teeth work well for baling cornstalks because they provide more give and are less likely to break.
+In addition, durable, semi-pneumatic gauge wheels can help resist puncturing from the cornstalks in the field.

-As anyone baling cornstalks can attest, this material doesn’t stay together quite as readily as hay bales, and the higher density will mean more pressure on the bale.
-Using netwrap rather than twine can save you valuable time, as well as provide better packaging of the bales.
-You’re going to use more netwrap to hold these stalks together, and you’ll want to make sure that the netwrap you choose is of high enough quality to do the job well.
-Make sure you plan for using more netwrap than you would when baling hay, and have plenty available so you can keep running.
-Depending on how you’re handling the bales, you may need 3 to 4 wraps of net to hold the bale together.
+As anyone putting up cornstalk round bales can attest, this material doesn’t stay together quite as readily as hay bales, and its higher density puts more pressure on the bale.
+Using strong, high-quality netwrap, like Vermeer net, can keep the bale wrapped tighter compared to using twine.
+It can save you valuable time and provide better packaging of bales.
+Compared to what you’d use for hay bales, you’ll use more netwrap to hold cornstalk bales together, so make sure you have plenty available to keep running.
+Depending on how you’re handling the bales, you may need three to four wraps of netwrap to hold one bale together.

-When baling corn stover, monitoring your moisture level is as important as any other crop.
-If the corn stover is too wet, you’ll deal with mold and other issues just as you would with hay.
-Additionally, heavy, wet stalks can cause more issues, such as plugging and bale shape problems, when baling them up.
-It’s important to make sure you’re baling at the proper moisture level — ideally, around 15% moisture just like dry hay.
+When baling cornstalks or corn stover, monitoring your moisture level is just as important as it is for any other crop.
+If cornstalk bale moisture is too high, you’ll deal with mold and other issues, just as you would with hay.
+Plus, baling heavy, wet corn stalks can cause more issues, such as plugging and bale shape problems.
+It’s important to make sure you’re baling at the proper moisture level — ideally around 15% moisture, just like dry hay.